enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

         0.60 0.530 0.612 0.185 0.591 0.667 0.208
         0.55 0.520 0.607 0.181 0.584 0.653 0.201

-    In this case, the refinement region stays at the z=0.60 value up until z=0.55, when the box moves slightly closer to the (0,0,0) corner.
-There is a maximum of 300 lines in the file.
+    In this case, the refinement region stays at the z=0.60 value until z=0.55, when the box moves slightly closer to the (0,0,0) corner.
+There is a maximum of 300 lines in the file and there is no comment header line.
 Default: None.
-MinimumOverDensityForRefinement (external)
+``MinimumOverDensityForRefinement`` (external)
-    These float values (up to 5) are used if the CellFlaggingMethod is 2, 4, or 5 although in slightly different ways.
+    These float values (up to 5) are used if the ``CellFlaggingMethod`` is 2, 4, or 5 although in slightly different ways.
 For Method 5, this is the overdensity in terms of (rho/<rho> - 1), where rho is the density of the cell, and <rho> is the mean density.
 For the others,